brianclements03/Individual_Project/Readme.md

 ##  Steps to Reproduce

-In  the case of this project, the first step is to download the pertinent .csv files (with the correct parameters); from here, I have created several python files that can be used to aggregate, clean, prepare and otherwise manipulate the data in advance of exploration, feature selection, and modeling (listed below).
+In  the case of this project, the first step is to download the pertinent .csv files (with the correct parameters); from here, all the required splits for the study can easily be created using the "wrangle" function in the wrangle_module.py file.
+Most other visuals, statistical testing, and modelling that was done was acheived using self-defined functions that can be found in the list of .py files below.

-I split the data into X_train and y_train data sets for much of the exploration and modelling, and was cognizant of the independence of the target variable from other variables in the dataset.
-I added a couple of features of my own, including time to approval, and dropped rows with null values.

-Once the data is correctly prepared, it can be run through the sklearn preprocessing feature for polynomial regressiong and fit on the scaled X_train dataset.
-This provided me with the best results for the purposes of my project.

 LIST OF MODULES USED IN THE PROJECT, FOUND IN THE PROJECT DIRECTORY:
 -- wrangle_module.py: for acquiring, cleaning, encoding, splitting and scaling the data.
 -- model.py: many, many different versions of the data were used in different feature selection and modeling algorithms; this module is helpful for splitting them up neatly.
+-- viz.py: visuals with long code
+-- hypothesis_testing: long code related to stats testing

 ## Data Dictionary